The Complete Guide to Commercial Refrigeration

 5 Tips for Maintaining Your Commercial Refrigeration Equipment

 Finding the right refrigerator and freezer maintenance is vital for prolonging the lifespan of your appliance.
-Much maintenance remains the same whether it’s a residential freezer or commercial walk-in cooler.
+Much maintenance remains the same, whether it’s a residential freezer or a commercial walk-in cooler.

 So, here are our top five freezer maintenance tips.
 If you perform these regularly, they should keep your appliances working for years.

 1) Maintain Door Seals

 Part of your regular maintenance checklist should be checking the door seals.
 They form the seal that keeps cool air in and warm air out, so they are perhaps one of the most important components.

 Check them once a month using the dollar bill test.
 Put a dollar bill in the doorframe with some sticking out, and shut the door.
 Try to pull the note out.
 If it comes out easily, you might need your door seals repaired.

 Then, give the door seals a good clean every six months.
 In a commercial setting, you might need to use a strong cleaner.
 A mix of sodium bicarbonate and water also works wonders.

 You might find that bits of food collect in the door seal.
 In that case, you can remove these with a damp cloth and then use a small brush (such as a toothbrush) for deep cleaning.

 All refrigeration appliances must be nearly full to work properly, from residential freezers to commercial walk-in coolers.
 They need thermal mass, which means having enough frozen stock inside to maintain a stable temperature.

 If a freezer is empty, it’s impacted more by opening it than a full one.
 This simple trick reduces commercial cooler repair because the cooling unit doesn’t need to work as hard.